Data models

 Parameters:

-• state (CharField) – The submission can be ‘submitted’, ‘accepted’, ‘confirmed’, ‘rejected’, ‘withdrawn’, or ‘canceled’.
+• state – The submission can be ‘submitted’, ‘accepted’, ‘confirmed’, ‘rejected’, ‘withdrawn’, or ‘canceled’.
 State changes should be done via the corresponding methods, like accept().
 The SubmissionStates class comes with a method_names dictionary for method lookup.

-• id (AutoField) – Id
+• id (AutoField) – Primary key: ID

 • created (DateTimeField) – Created